1 - KubeFleet quickstart using kind clusters

 # This would also remove the namespace and config map placed in all member clusters.

-helm uninstall hub-agent
+helm uninstall member-agent -n fleet-system

-helm uninstall member-agent
+helm uninstall hub-agent -n fleet-system

 What’s next